What is Chinese (Mandarin) about?

 The Arts

-Visual Arts – shared topics include exploring visual expressions of creativity.
-Stories shape our culture and enrich our society, students can explore their ideas and experiment with a wide range of creative mediums.
+Visual Arts — shared topics include exploring visual expressions of creativity.
+Stories shape our culture and enrich our society.
+Students can explore their ideas and experiment with a wide range of creative mediums.

 Health and Physical Education

-Food and Nutrition – shared topics include exploration of cultural and staple foods, lifestyles, and celebrations across cultures.
-For example, exploring the values and beliefs underpinning why people eat what they eat, and practise what they practise in relation to food.
+Food and Nutrition — shared topics include exploration of cultural and staple foods, lifestyles, and celebrations across cultures.

 Health – shared topics include discussing the complex interconnections between the physical, mental, emotional, social, and spiritual dimensions of people’s lives.

-Chinese (Mandarin) sits within, and is connected to all subjects within the Learning Languages Learning Area of the New Zealand Curriculum.
+Chinese (Mandarin) sits within, and is connected to, all subjects within the Learning Languages Learning Area of The New Zealand Curriculum.
 Students in Learning Languages are all connected through their exploration of language and culture.
 Subjects in the Learning Area include:

 New Zealand Sign Language (NZSL)